WormBase/SObA/README.md

-# Summary of Ontology-based Annotations
+# Graph Summary of Ontology-based Annotation